kean/articles/2019-10-22-swiftui-layout-system.markdown

             <h4>1.
 Parent Proposes Size for Child</h4>

-            <p>First, the root view offers the text a proposed size – in this case, the entire safe area of the screen, represeted by an orange rectangle.</p>
+            <p>First, the root view offers the text a proposed size – in this case, the entire safe area of the screen, represented by an orange rectangle.</p>
             <br/>

             <h4>2.
 Child Chooses its Size</h4>